gabriellabann/SE-SCC-Depression-clone/research-assessment.md

         -   [X] Objective attempt
         -   [ ] Objective met
         -   Grader comments: in SE-SCC-Depression.R
+            - Needs to do one of the two options listed in the first bullet point

 16. Create publication-quality plots using `theme` and `labs` layers